tomhoffer/fastapi-service/README.md

 ## Initialize the pre-commit hook

-The git hook automatically formats the code using the black formatter on every commit so you don't have to wait for the CI pipeline just to realize you forgot to format the code :) Install the git hook using:
+The git hook automatically formats the code using the black formatter on every commit.
+Install the git hook using:
 `pre-commit install `

 ## Run your PostgreSQL database server

-For this purpose you can run your own server locally or run `make run-postgres-background` to deploy a postgresql container using docker-compose.
+You can run your own server locally or run `make run-postgres-background` to deploy a postgresql container using docker-compose.

+To generate dummy data, run

 # Configuration: Initialize your environment variables